Information about FPS

 Assisted Living Facilities, Residential Care Facilities, and Memory Care Communities are regulated by the Department of Human Services Safety, Oversite and Quality Unit.
 Before the plan review, the healthcare provider must follow the market study process used by the Department of Human Services.
 After the plan review, facilities should contact the Safety, Oversight and Quality Unit for licensing of the long-term care facility.

 Nursing Homes / Skilled Nursing Facilities are also regulated by the Department of Human Services Safety, Oversite and Quality Unit.
 Before the plan review, the healthcare provider must follow the letter of intent and application process of the Certificate of Need Program.
 After the plan review, facilities should contact the Safety, Oversight and Quality Unit for licensing of the long-term care facility.

 Join Our Listserv

 The Facilities Planning and Safety Listserv sends announcements, information and critical program updates regarding new construction and remodel of health facilities within the jurisdiction of the Health Facility Licensing and Certification Program.
-To be added to the Listserv: Please e-mail your request to firstname.lastname@example.org, with "Add to FPS Listserv" in the subject field.
+To be added to the Listserv: Please e-mail your request to firstname.lastname@example.org.